 “You will also declare a thing, And it will be established for you; So light will shine on your ways.
 Job 22:28

-Circumstances are frustrating, but really it was my reaction to them that was the worst part.
+Circumstances can be frustrating, but really it was my reaction to them that was the worst part.
 This is not what I wanted to hear at the time of course.
-I know this and yet, the trap awaits and I fall again.
+I know this and yet, the trap awaits and I fell again.
 I’m thankful for true friends who allow me to voice how I feel, not judging, but loving me through those tough feelings.

-So it’s ok, vomit, and then clean yourself up and move on.
+So it’s okay, vomit, and then clean yourself up and move on.
 Keep moving forward, God has more for you and I than what we can see, understand, or know.

 “The Lord looks down from heaven and sees the whole human race.
 From his throne he observes all who live on the earth.
 He made their hearts, so he understands everything they do.”
 Psalm 33:13-15